Antes people

-The Antes or Antae (Ἄνται) were an early Slavic tribal polity of the 6th century A.D.
+The Antes or Antae (Ἄνται) were an early Slavic tribal polity of the 6th century CE.
 They lived on the lower Danube River, in the northwestern Black Sea region (present-day Moldova and central Ukraine), and in the regions around the Don River (in Middle and Southern Russia).
 Scholars commonly associate the Antes with the archaeological Penkovka culture.

-First mentioned in the historical record in 518, the Antes invaded the Eastern Roman Empire in the area of the Diocese of Thrace sometime between the years of 533 and 545.
-Thereafter, they became Byzantine and received gold payments and a fort (named "Turris" – the Latin word means 'tower') somewhere north of the Danube at a strategically important location to prevent hostile barbarians from invading Roman lands.
+First mentioned in the historical record in 518, the Antes invaded the Byzantine Empire in the area of the Diocese of Thrace sometime between the years of 533 and 545.
+Thereafter, they became Byzantine and received gold payments and a fort (named "Turris" – the Latin word means 'tower') somewhere north of the Danube at a strategically important location to prevent hostile barbarians from invading Byzantine lands.
 Thus from 545 to the 580s, Antean soldiers fought in various Byzantine campaigns.
 The Pannonian Avars, the Bulgars and the Khazars attacked the Antes in the 7th century, causing disappearance of the Antes as a group and of the Penkovka culture phenomenon.